Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 1 – as of September 2025Direct connection to AWS improves hybrid cloud performance.
+Direct Cloud On-RampsOver 1 – as of September 2025Direct access to major cloud providers is available within the market.

 Network & Connectivity Ecosystem

-• Direct Cloud On-Ramps: The market provides over 1 dedicated cloud on-ramp, enabling direct, private access to 1 cloud region as of September 2025.
+Direct Cloud On-Ramps: The market has over 1 direct cloud on-ramp, enabling dedicated access to at least 1 major cloud region, as of September 2025.
 This includes a local on-ramp for AWS.

-• Bare Metal: Bare metal server options are available from providers like phoenixNAP, offering dedicated compute for performance-sensitive applications.
+Bare Metal: Bare metal server options are available, providing dedicated compute for performance-sensitive applications.
+Providers such as Hivelocity offer deployment options in the Honolulu market.

 Power Analysis